Chagford Old Rectory

 Having specialist cutters made, exactly matching the original window frames, the individual sections were given both male and female profile joints, allowing them to be seamlessly secured and jointed together.

 Working with the Rectory’s architectural features allowed us to reproduce the unique features and styling of the original period casement windows.
-With Chagford known for some extreme weather conditions, one area that deviated from the original was the upgrade to hand-fitted, thermally-efficient double glazing.
+With Chagford known for some extreme weather conditions, one area that deviated from the original was the upgrade to hand-fitted, thermally-efficient wooden double glazed windows..

 After consultation with the client, we used Accoya timber for the entire project.
 Notable for its durability, stability, and sustainability, Accoya gives superior all-weather protection, making it an ideal material for this project.